 Construction is a cost-based business.
 Use these three methods to determine the correct price for your construction projects.

+How much should you charge for construction projects?
+There’s only one way to make a profit in your construction business: Know your numbers.
 Construction is a cost-based business.
 You have to know your costs for any given project, and mark up those costs by the appropriate amount to determine a price.

+Your price (and therefore your markup) must be high enough to cover your expenses and leave a profit.
 Here are the equations you must know in order to determine your price and to ensure that price yields a profit:

 PRICE = COSTS x MARKUP

 PROFIT (NET PROFIT) = INCOME – COSTS – EXPENSES